longhorn/website/content/docs/helm.md

 ---
-title: The Rancher Longhorn Chart
+title: Helm
-description: Run Longorn on Rancher 2.0 using Helm
+description: Run Longhorn on Rancher 2.0 using Helm
 ---

 ## Prerequisites